 How successful is the Light Adjustable Lens procedure?

-The success rate of LAL implantation is reported at 92% with a patient satisfaction rate of 85%.
+The success rate of LAL implantation is reported at 92%.

-Is the procedure of Light Adjustable Lens reversible?
+Is the procedure for a Light Adjustable Lens reversible?

 No, the procedure of LAL implantation is not reversible.